Types of Magic

 Knot / Cord Magic

-Focusing intention (visualization, affirmations) to shape outcomes.
+Focusing intention through visualization, affirmation, and action to shape outcomes.

-Manifestation Magic
+Manifestation

 Necromancy